-I don’t know why, but all of the three major Japanese map products use the same color to indicate large underground structures: pink.
+I don’t know why, but all three major Japanese map products use the same color to indicate large underground structures: pink.
 It’s a perfect slyly perverse color choice for Shinjuku, a place that Japanese photographer Nobuyoshi Araki called ‘the lucky hole of Tokyo.’

 Yahoo Japan Map and Google Maps have offered detailed indoor mapping for some time.
 After vamping with “carefully curated navigation instructions so it’s easy to get around Japan’s extensive underground tunnel networks.”
 Apple Maps is about to get serious with indoor mapping and flash some real pink in iOS 11 as Tokyo is one of the launch cities for indoor mall maps.